Liquids rule could be the next airport security screening change, DHS Secretary suggests

 The secretary added that the multi-layered security screening system allows for changes.
 “It is still a process that is protecting people who are traveling on our airlines, but it has to make sense,” she said.
 “It has to actually do something to make you safer,” Noem said, followed by a dig at the Biden administration.

-Policy change announcements “will be made through official channels,” a DHS spokesperson said in a statement.
+Policy change announcements “will be made through official channels,” a DHS spokesperson said in a statement on Wednesday.

 “Secretary Noem and TSA are constantly looking for ways to enhance security, and improve the travel experience for the public,” the statement said.